Brain MRI Scan

 Not only will your MRI scan results be delivered quickly, but you won’t have to know how to read an MRI of the brain or necessarily return to a doctor, as an experienced radiologist will send you not one, but two reports.
 One will be a technical, written report for your doctor, while the other will be a video report in simple-to-understand terms so you can know right away if something requires further attention.

 Your MRI video report

-With your First Look Video Report™ you will get detailed findings of your brain MRI scan explained in lay terms so that you, the patient, can understand any possible issues and take control of the next steps.
+With your First Look Video Report™ you will get detailed findings of your brain MRI scan explained in simple, non-technical terms so that you, the patient, can understand any possible issues and take control of the next steps.
 You will be able to decide if you want to pursue further medical diagnosis or treatment and have a good idea of the cause of any pain or symptoms.

 By not billing insurance providers First Look MRI is free to innovate and our MRI scan video report is a great example of how we want to change the medical services world by giving more power to our patients.

 Watch a sample of our

 personalized video reports